Michael Jackson's Vision

 Ten music videos previously unavailable on DVD including "One More Chance" are included.
 It was also released on the iTunes Store and has iTunes LP features.
 The videos "Smooth Criminal", "Speed Demon", "Come Together", and "Leave Me Alone" come from Jackson's 1988 film Moonwalker.
 The "Smooth Criminal" segment is actually over 40 minutes long but only the 10-minute song and dance scene is featured.
 The video "Another Part of Me" is from Jackson's Bad World Tour and "Will You Be There" is from the Dangerous World Tour.

-The "HIStory" video and the complete version of "Ghosts" are the only short film that is not included in this box set.
-The original music video of "Blood on the Dance Floor" is replaced with the Refugee Camp Mix for unknown reasons.
-The videos for The Jacksons' songs "Torture" and "Body" are also not included, because Michael did not appear in any of them, despite having a verse in each of them.
-Also not included is the music video for The Jacksons' "2300 Jackson Street".
+The "HIStory" video and the complete version of "Ghosts" are the only short films not included in this set.
+The original music video of "Blood on the Dance Floor" is replaced with the Refugee Camp mix.
+The videos for the Jacksons' songs "Torture" and "Body" are also not included, because Michael did not appear in any of them, despite having a verse in each of them.
+Also not included is the music video for the Jacksons' "2300 Jackson Street".

 On February 15, 2011, Michael Jackson's Vision was certified 5× Platinum by RIAA for the sales of over 0.5 million units in the United States.
 On December 31, 2010, it was also certified Diamond in France (for the sales of over 60 000 units) and 2× Platinum in Australia.
 On May 29, 2011, it was also certified Gold in New Zealand.
 It has been also certified Gold in Austria and Platinum in Poland.

 Reception over the video and audio quality of the box set has been mixed.
 As the videos are played in 16:9, videos with a 4:3 aspect ratio are pillarboxed and as a result, the resolution is lower than some previous DVDs.
 Also, the audio is mixed in PCM stereo instead of 5.1 Surround as in many previous DVDs.